psychoplath9450/SUMI/README.md

 - Weather display
 - Games (Chess, Sudoku, etc.)
 - Flashcards
-- An e-reader (that crashes sometimes, see below)
+- An e-reader (non functional currently)
 - And other stuff

 The whole idea is that you configure everything through a nice web interface on your phone/computer rather than navigating menus with 5 buttons on a slow e-ink screen.